bmonkaba/ERISCore/docs/index.md

 }
 ```
 <br>
-As can bee clearly seen.
-The arduino application structure of setup() and loop() functions remains unchanged within the main sw unit.
+As can be clearly seen, the arduino 'main' application structure of setup() and loop() functions remains unchanged within the main sw unit.

 Therefore, one's own arduino code and libraries can be integrated with Eris core or, execute independently.